justinKenealy/harrys-house/README.md

 8. Navigate to the /client route and start the frontend server `npm run dev`
 8. Open your browser and visit `http://localhost:5173` to see the application.

+## Testing

+This project includes a suite of tests to ensure its functionality.
+The tests are written using the vitest framework and can be executed as follows:

+1. Ensure all project dependencies are installed on the frontend: `cd client && npm install`
+2. If necessary, navigate to the client directory: `cd client`
+3. Run the testing command `npm test`

+Each test file contains multiple test cases, which are written using the and 'it' function.
+Within each test case, assertions are made using various testing methods to verify the expected behavior of the code.

 ## Contact

 If you have any questions or need further assistance, please feel free to contact the me at justinmkenealy@gmail.com